stuffnting/gutenberg-block-examples/src/block-json/README.md

 ## Notes

-### Transpiled file names
+### Transpiled file names in the plugin

 The `src` JSON file names are `block-json.block.json` and `another-block-json.block.json`.
 These are transpiled to `block.json` and `another-block-json.block.json` respectively.

-The PHP file uses the transpiled names, whereas the `src` JS files uses the file names as they are before transpiling.
+The PHP file uses the transpiled names, whereas, the `src` JS files uses the file names as they are before transpiling.

 For example the `src/block-name/block-name.index.js` file would use: